Frequently asked questions

 This whole topic of should we/shouldn’t we do short-term mission is something that we are passionate about the church getting a grip on and we love to help churches engage in robust and ethical short-term mission.
 Here’s some articles we’ve written about it that you might like to read:

 These trips are largely about discipleship.
-Our model for Encounter and Engage teams is about ensuring the discipleship process doesn’t end when the teams return to NZ and disband.
+Our model for Encounter teams are about ensuring the discipleship process doesn’t begin the day they jump on the plane or end when the teams return to NZ and disband.
 In fact, we think one problem in many short-term mission experiences is precisely the fact that the teams disband.
 So, rather than forming teams ourselves, we help resource pre-existing groups – a youth group, members of a local church, a small group – empowering them to go and experience the world together.
 You journey together while still in New Zealand, you journey together while overseas, and most importantly, you continue to journey together when you return home.

 What about me?

 - Urban Vision, a contemporary Order following Jesus on the margins.

 - Stillwaters, a Christian inner city community group in Wellington with a focus on providing a place of belonging, transformation, and expression of faith for a diverse range of people.
 Stillwaters provides hospitality, friendship and support and a chance for people to get involved in creating a more caring community together.

 - The Bryndwr Community in Christchurch.
 A network like-minded flats all intentionally engaging with their neighbours, specifically local children and refugee families.
 They run events, host dinners, and do crafts.
 For more info contact Lyndon.